-For now we will look at the two of the most well-known Van Horn children: James Jr. and Burt.
+For now we will look at two of the most well-known Van Horn children: James Jr. and Burt.

 James Van Horn Jr.

 James was born in 1808, the first son of James Van Horn Sr.’s second wife Abagail.
 He was barely five years old when the War of 1812 broke out, as young as his own father was during the Revolutionary War.
 James Jr. would be raised as a farmer and trained in the family mills.
 His earliest business was a distillery in 1825, when he was just 17 years old.
-When his father retired, James took over the family's mill businesses.
+When his father retired in the 1840s, James took over the family's mill businesses.

 Later in 1837, the mansion was burned in a fire, and the family had it rebuilt.
 James Jr. also had to deal with the loss of the mills in a great fire, but he wasted no time to rebuild and continue the businesses.
 He also grew his business dealings, opening a Woolen factory in 1842.
 In 1852, James built his own home on the family estate, just west of his parent's home.
 He married again in 1861 to Cecilia Davis and they had two boys.
 In their lifetimes, James Jr. and wife Cecilia were considered beloved Christians and great leaders in the community.